Kondo Phase in Twisted Bilayer Graphene -- A Unified Theory for Distinct Experiments: Solution to the single-impurity model

-To further demonstrate the LM phase, we calculate the local spin susceptibilities $\chi_{\rm loc} (T)$ using the filling-dependent $\mu_c,\mu_f,G$ parameters given in \cref{fig:phase}(a). $\chi_{\rm loc} (T)$ is defined as $\frac{d M_{\rm loc}}{d B_{\rm loc}}$ \cite{bulla_numerical_2005,fang_spin_2015}, with $M_{\rm loc}$ being the spin momenta contributed by the impurity and $B_{\rm loc}$ a local magnetic field that only acts on the impurity but not the bath.
-(For $B<20$T, the Zeeman splitting $\mu_B B<1.2$meV is much smaller than $\mu_c$, hence its action on bath is negligible.)
-As shown in \cref{fig:chi}(a), (b), for $\nu\ge 0.5$, $\chi_{\rm loc} (T)$ approaches a constant as $T \to 0$, and obeys the Curie's law, \ie $\chi_{\rm loc} (T) \sim T^{-1}$, when $T$ is larger than the Kondo energy scale.
-Obeying Curie's law is a clear indication of a free LM.
-(One may notice that the $T$-dependences of $\chi_{\rm loc}(T)$'s for $\nu<0.5$ are non-monotonous.
-The $\nu<0.5$ states lie in the frozen impurity regime, thus the spin susceptibilities are extremely small when $T\to 0$, and will start to increase when $T$ is able to excite the LM$_1$ states.)
-For $\nu>0.5$, we can define the Kondo temperature $T_K$ as the turning point between Curie's behavior and Fermi liquid behavior.
-Specifically, it can be obtained as the temperature where $\chi_{\rm loc}(T) = 0.5 \chi_{\rm loc}(0)$.
-We tabulate the resulting $T_K$ in \cref{tab:comparison}.
-As shown in the table, such defined $T_K$ is about $\frac12 \delta_K \sim 2\delta_K$ with $\delta_K$ being the half-width of the spectral density discussed in \cref{sec:spectral}.
+To further demonstrate the LM phase, we calculate the local spin susceptibilities $\chi_{\rm loc} (T)$ using the filling-dependent $\eco,\eef,G$ parameters given in \cref{fig:phase}(a). $\chi_{\rm loc} (T)$ is defined as $\frac{d M_{\rm loc}}{d B_{\rm loc}}$ \cite{bulla_numerical_2005,fang_spin_2015} and calculated using linear response theory \cite{fang_spin_2015}, with $M_{\rm loc}$ being the spin moment contributed by the impurity and $B_{\rm loc}$ a local magnetic field that only acts on the impurity.
+As shown in \cref{fig:chi}(a), (b), $\chi_{\rm loc} (T)$ approaches a constant as $T \to 0$, and obeys the Curie's law $\chi_{\rm loc} (T) \sim T^{-1}$, which indicates a free LM at high temperatures.
+One can define the transition temperature ($\tk^s$) between the two behaviors as an alternative estimation of the Kondo temperature.
+Specifically, we find that $\tk^s$ given by $\chi_{\rm loc} (\tk^s) = \frac15 \chi_{\rm loc} (0)$, indicated by the solid black curve in \cref{fig:chi}(a), matches very well with $\tk$ given by the spectral density (\cref{fig:phase}(b)).
+Such determined $\tk^s$ corresponds to the Kondo temperature only in the Kondo regime, where the $f$-orbital is neither empty nor full.
+In the frozen impurity regime at $\nu$ close to CNP, such determined $\tk^s$ just reflects the energy level of the empty $f$-orbitals and loses the meaning of Kondo temperature.
+Hence we use dashed curve in the frozen impurity regime in \cref{fig:chi}(a).
+Also, one should not confuse this $\tk^s$ with the $\tk$ estimated at CNP (\cref{sec:irrelevance}).
+The latter is an irrelevant quantity because the RKKY interaction will dominate at CNP and leads to a symmetry-breaking state, based on which the effective models (\cref{eq:H01v,eq:HI1v,eq:HSI}) for $\nu>0$ states are constructed.